pikesley/pikesley.github.io/projects/wen.md

 #### Two rings, with two hands

 The inner, _hour_ ring has 12 pixels, which is the correct number of pixels for an hour ring to have, and conceptually, _Wen_ thinks about it as having a _hand_ (the single pixel which indicates the hour) and a _face_, the other 11 pixels.
 The outer _minutes_ ring, however, has 24 pixels, which is a little trickier to deal with: a single pixel accounts for 2.5 minutes of actual time, and lighting just that one light to indicate the minutes didn't really work very well.
-My compromise is to attempt to be a bit vague and also light the pixels on each side of the main one, (which isn't entirely satisfactory either), so for this ring, the _hand_ is 3 pixels combined, with a _face_ of 21.
+My strategies for dealing with this are [explained below](#clock-modes).

 It should be noted that 60-pin Neopixels [do exist](https://www.adafruit.com/product/1768) but they're too big to mount on anything I'd be able to turn on my mini-lathe.